Huevos (film series): Future

 A spin-off film featuring Confi, a goofball Cascarón character, is reported to be in development.
 "Confi [was liked] so much that they asked us to do something and we are going to do [something] surreal, absolute madness.
 Although he is a very nice character, [...]
 I don't know if only he can be half heavy, so maybe we're going to put a co-star in it or [...] two super crazy morons that fill the story, but here comes the movie," said Gabriel Riva.

+Video game

+A video game based on the first film was released on 19 April 2010, named Un Juego de Huevos.
+It was designed and released exclusively for the Zeebo system, a 3G wireless-enabled entertainment and education platform from Zeebo Inc. currently available in Mexico and Brazil.

 Background and setting

 The films are typically set in Mexico at a chicken ranch, called "Granjas el Pollón".
 It follows Toto and his egg friends, including Willy, Bibi, and Confi, and Tocino the bacon, going on adventures by safely returning home, rescuing family members and friends, and even protecting their home.

 Animation

 The film franchise originally used 2D traditional animation with CG elements, created and composed digitally.
 It later transitioned to full computer animation since Un gallo con muchos huevos.